01 Apr 5 Different Type Of Veterinarians That You’ll Meet

 If you are dealing with a pet that is displaying behavioural issues, then seeing an animal behaviourist can help rectify the problem.
 Regardless of the issue, making an appointment with a veterinarian to discuss your pet’s health will give you peace of mind and knowledge that your pet is in the right hands and care.

 At Southern Cross Vet we are lucky to have some Sydney’s top veterinary specialists who provide a wide range of pet healthcare services as well as specialist pet surgery.
 You can view all our veterinarians here.
-If you have any questions or would like to book your pet in for check-up or appointment, please call the clinic on (02) 9389 7534 to organise a veterinary consultation.
+If you have any questions or are looking for a Surry Hills Vet, or general check-up or appointment, please call the clinic on (02) 9389 7534 to organise a veterinary consultation.